Jpetillion/aviation_AI/README.md

 We will first log these data points in the console and then display them in the frontend.

 ### implementation
-In current scope we decided to build a stand alone nodeJS server application, which takes Aviatize API data, and displays onto and interacts with frontend forms and dashboards.
+In current scope we decided to build a stand alone nodeJS server application, which takes Aviatize API data, so we learn what the data structure is for the relevant endpoints.
+Our "second leg" app enables the actual interaction with the data through an AI layer.

-- **Define the Workflow**: Outline the steps required to process the data, apply AI models, and generate performance assessments.
+- **Define the Workflow**: Outline the steps required to process the data, apply AI models, and generate performance assessments
-- **Our implementation methodology Implement Data Processing Nodes**: Create nodes in LangGraph that handle data extraction from the Aviatize API, data cleaning, and preprocessing.
+- **Our implementation methodology Implement Data Processing Nodes**: Create nodes in LangGraph that handle data extraction from the Aviatize API, data cleaning, and preprocessing
-- **Apply AI Models**: Utilize nodes that apply machine learning models to predict student performance categories (e.g., "Good," "Moderate," "At Risk").
+- **Apply AI Models**: Utilize nodes that apply machine learning models to predict student performance categories (e.g., "Good," "Moderate," "At Risk")
-- **Generate Reports**: Create nodes that compile the analysis results into comprehensive reports for instructors and flight school administrators.
+- **Generate Reports**: Create nodes that compile the analysis results into comprehensive reports for instructors and flight school administrators

 ## stack
 ![Static Badge](https://img.shields.io/badge/built_in-JavaScript-D85937?style=flat)